Fora’s Take

 After lunch, make another three minute drive to the hiking path that leads to Kvernufoss.
 This waterfall is only accessible by a short and easy hike from a designated parking area.
 Additionally, you’ll pass by the museum of Skogar on your journey to the waterfall.

 A few miles down the ring road, you will find the parking area to access the notorious Solheimasandur Plane Wreck.
 This DC-3 US Navy plane ran out of fuel and crashed along the black sand beach of Solheimasandur.
 You can access the original wreckage by either a 30 minute hike, or by a shuttle bus that cuts the travel time down to 10 minutes each way.
-I recommend the bus option to save time.
-You can book this shuttle through many companies, however Icelandic Mountain Guides is my operator of choice.
+The bus options will save you time.
+You can book this shuttle through many companies, however Icelandic Mountain Guides is an ideal operator of choice.
 The shuttle operates every 30 minutes.

 Keep pushing north to reach the most recognizable Icelandic coast: Reynisfjara Black Sand Beach and Dyrholaey.
 Drive right up to the top of the mountain along the coast to take in spectacular views of Dyrholaey, a 120-meter high promontory that stretches from the coast into the ocean.
 To the right of the observation point you’ll find beautiful, mountain-lined horizons contrasted by the black sand beaches.
 To your left, you will find the infamous Reynijfjara black sand beach in particular.
 The parking area to access this beach is just a short drive from the Dyrholaey aberration area.

-Begin the 2.5 hour journey to one of my favorite hotels, Fosshotel Glacier Lagoon.
+Begin the 2.5 hour journey to one of the best hotels, Fosshotel Glacier Lagoon.
 This is an easy, scenic drive along the ring road.
 You will venture through stunning mountains and plains during this drive, and it truly showcases the magnificence of Iceland’s more remote areas.
 As you near the hotel, you’ll have a fantastic view of glaciers and the Oraefajokull volcano.

 If you prefer a shorter drive this evening, and are willing to add travel time for your next morning, Fosshotel Nupar is another great lodging option along the ring road.